The ten positives you'll notice after moving to Italy from the US

 We all know Italy is an amazing place to visit.
 But is it really still "la dolce vita" when you live here permanently?
 One reader who moved from the US says it is - if you focus on the positives.

-Rita Graziano, an Italian-American California Bay Area native who has lived in Umbria, Italy for a little over a year now, told The Local how, of the many striking differences she's found compared to life in the USA, it's the little things - and the positive things - that stand out to her the most.
+Rita Graziano, an Italian-American California Bay Area native living in Umbria, Italy told The Local how, of the many striking differences she's found compared to life in the USA, it's the little things - and the positive things - that stand out to her the most.

 While it's easy enough to complain about Italy's famously slow bureaucracy, and the hiccups many of us experience after moving, Rita said: “I don't dwell on those.
 Sometimes I am amused, sometimes frustrated, but always willing to let it be in the end.”